 So we subconsciously create obstacles for ourselves.

-And it's the unsolvable part that's the real problem that contributes to the mass of suffering modern humans experience.
+And the unsolvable part is the real problem that contributes to the mass of suffering modern humans experience.

 Most people focus on things they can’t control, which is as absurd as it sounds yet no less prevalent.